-Leavings is a bi-annual literary magazine dedicated to the work of emerging poets, artists, and thinkers.
-We publish one issue in the fall, one issue in the spring.
+Leavings is a literary magazine dedicated to the work of poets, artists, and thinkers.
+We publish new issues whenever we want, or whenever we have enough work to compile a full length issue.
+We publish online and in print, and all submissions are considered for inclusion in both our full length issues, and our "Monthly Features."
 We are open to submissions of poetry, prose, both fiction and nonfiction, artwork, and photography.
-Our goal is to respond to all submissions within two months, and any correspondence should be sent to our email: .
-It is our belief that all working artists should be compensated for their work, especially young or emerging artists, and we therefore pay all contributors fifteen dollars per accepted piece; the simple truth, though, is that your work is worth so much more to us than the fifteen dollars we can offer.
-Leavings takes its name from a poem by Stanley Plumly, the late, great poet and professor who began the MFA program at UMD more than twenty-five years ago.
+Our goal is to respond to all submissions within six to eight months, and any correspondence should be sent to our email: firstname.lastname@example.org.
+It is our belief that all working artists should be compensated for their work, and we therefore pay all contributors fifteen dollars per accepted piece; the simple truth, though, is that your work is worth so much more to us than the fifteen dollars we can offer.
+We take our name, Leavings, from a poem by Stanley Plumly, the late, great poet and professor who began the MFA program at UMD more than twenty-five years ago.

 At Leavings, quality is our first consideration, and our only prerequisite.
 Send us your work today.